pranavmital/projects/_posts/2020-3-23-tedx-design.markdown

 ### The Laptop Sticker
 My team lead told me that the printing agency we were going to use could only print circular stickers.
 This was a constraint given to me, but I didn’t want the users of the sticker to get to know that.
 Oftentimes, designs look like they’ve been forcefully masked or cropped into a particular shape, and I wanted to prevent exactly that.

 I wanted it to seem like the shape of the sticker and the design of the sticker were made for each other.
-I like to think of this as being metaphorically analogous to when a company is able to design the software as well as the hardware of a product to provide/deliver a seamless experience.
+I like to think of this as being metaphorically analogous to when a company is able to design the software as well as the hardware of a product and deliver a seamless experience.

 So I started thinking of things I see in everyday life that are circular and after iterating through many, I landed on circular traffic signs and came up with this design.